 It's asking us to just basically be nice to each other, and not just our clothes.

-As best as I can tell (mind you: I choose to wake up at 3:30am to chant, so, take everything I say with a grain of salt, which is one of the few foods I haven’t yet found a Vedic text prohibiting), if we want to truly create mindful fashion, we have to create a safe space for others to be a vulnerable, messy, growing, changing (or maybe even stuck) human being who is absolutely going to be imperfect and to make mistakes and to go through their own processes and growth, even if it’s not on our own path or our own timeline – and we have to be willing to offer this space, this grace, because we’re each all equally all of these things, too.
+As best as I can tell (and feel free to take everything I say with a grain of salt, which is one of the few foods I haven’t yet found a Vedic text prohibiting), if we want to truly create mindful fashion, we have to create a safe space for others to be a vulnerable, messy, growing, changing (or maybe even stuck) human being who is absolutely going to be imperfect and to make mistakes and to go through their own processes and growth, even if it’s not on our own path or our own timeline – and we have to be willing to offer this space, this grace, because we’re each all equally all of these things, too.

 If we want a kinder world, we must start within ourselves, and be kind to others.
 If we want a more compassionate world, we must start within ourselves, and be compassionate to others.
 If we want a more just world, we must start within ourselves, and be more just towards others.